Plot a legend

 +s[[dx/dy/][shade]] to draw an offset background shaded region.
 Here, dx/dy indicates the shift relative to the foreground frame [default is 4p/-4p] and shade sets the fill style to use for shading [default is gray50].

-Modern mode only: Read both (1) the hidden auto-generated legend information file created by plotting-modules’ -l option and (2) additional information from input file(s) given on the command line (or via stdin) [hidden file only].
-For classic mode an input file must be given or else we will read from stdin.
+Modern mode only and pertains the the situation where there are hidden, auto-generated legend information created by prior plotting-modules’ -l option and explicitly given information from input file(s) given on the command line (or via standard input).
+Use -M to set which of these should be used and in what order via directives h and e [Default is he, meaning we will first place any hidden auto-generated legend items (if any) and then we append the explicitly given information (if present).
+Note: For classic mode an input file must be given or else we will attempt read from standard input.

 Scale all symbol sizes by a common scale .